 When first allocated, a boarding place and any associated bursary are secured for the full duration remaining of the student's course at EMS, provided they do not behave in a manner that conflicts with the Boarding Terms and Conditions.
 If this happens it can result in their boarding place being withdrawn and/or have a significant change in circumstances.

-3.1 Income Bands
+3.1 Income Bands (for academic year 2025/26)

 Bursary towards the costs of boarding is allocated as follows: